Best bus routes to explore Sydney

 Taking a day trip by local bus is a good cheap way to see a city.
-We did this on our visits to both Rome and Paris last year and it was fun getting away from the main city areas and seeing a bit of everyday life.
+We did this on our visits to both Rome Paris last year it was fun getting away from the main city areas seeing a bit of everyday life.

 I don’t have a car so regularly get around Sydney by public transport.
-On a world standard I think our bus system is pretty good.
-Sure the buses are always late in peak hour but when you are a traveler these things matter less.
+On a world stardard I think our bus system is pretty good.
+Sure the buses are always late in peak hour but when you are a traveller these things matter less.
 If you plan on riding the buses in Sydney you are best to get pre-paid tickets.
-These are now required for bus stops in the City and many main suburbs.
-You can buy them from convenience stores and some news agencies.
+These are now required for bus stops in the City many inner suburbs.
+You can buy them from convenience stores some news agencies.
 Check the searchable list of bus ticket sellers for the closest place to you.

-The E86 to McCarrs Creek and Church Point will have you thinking you have left Sydney and wandered into some sort of paradise miles away from the city.
+The E86 to McCarrs Creek Church Point will have you thinking you have left Sydney wandered into some sort of paradise miles away from the city.

 It is also the stop off point to get to the Pittwater YHA which I highly recommend!
 You could also take a ride on the Church Point Ferry

-The 324 from Circular Quay to Watson’s Bay will take you past all the multi million dollar houses in Rose Bay and Vaucluse.
-The bus goes past Nielson Park which is a lovely sheltered Harbour beach and a great stop for a swim in warmer months.
-Alternatively you can stay on the bus till it terminates at Watson’s Bay and then take a walk to the Gap – an infamous Sydney Lookout (and sadly suicide spot) and have fish and chips in the Harbour Park or beach.
-There are also some nice walks here… and of course in true Aussie style a great pub and beer garden
+The 324 from Circular Quay to Watson’s Bay will take you past all the multi-million dollar houses in Rose Bay Vaucluse.
+The bus goes past Nielson Park which is a lovely sheltered Harbour beach a great stop for a swim in warmer months.
+Alternatively you can stay on the bus till it terminates at Watson’s Bay then take a walk to the Gap – an infamous Sydney Lookout ( sadly a suicide spot) have fish chips in the Harbour Park or beach.
+There are also some nice walks here… of course in true Aussie style a great pub beer garden

 From here you can catch a ferry back to Circular Quay which makes a really nice half day out.